meboehle/mobile-flashcards/README.md

 #### Running the application:
 1. Install the Expo client on your iOS device (https://apps.apple.com/app/apple-store/id982107779)
 2. Clone the mobile-flashcards project and switch to the directory
-3. Run npm install
+3. Run yarn install
-4. Run npm start
+4. Run yarn start
 5. Scan the QR code shown in terminal or the web browser and open the expo app

 #### Description: